-For the lower lash line I sweep through 2.
+For the lower lash line I swept through 2.
 Citrine and a fine line of 4.
 Hematite closer to the lash line with Mecca Cosmetica Fool Proof Liner brush.
 To help make my eyes look more awake and open I like to apply Mac Studio Chomagraphic Pencil Crayon – NC15/NW20 to my water line before finishing off with a coat of mascara.

 Lastly is my lashes.
 When I want huge lashes with out applying any falsies, I use the Essence Lash Princess false lash effect mascara.